 Integrated Quality Management Program should inspire all activities.
 For schools, then all academic activities (teaching and learning process) should get attention in improving its quality with kindergarten worksheets.
-High schools should start educating children more about life and money and what they really want to pursue in life.
+According to The Children’s ISA, high schools should start educating children more about life and money and what they really want to pursue in life.
 Kids who are focused and are the best in English, teachers should start educating them types of sentences that are advanced and college like levels.

 3. Lack of support information systems and measuring tools of success

 Institutions or organizations including schools are very difficult to know the improvement of service quality in their institutions, when they do not have basic data.
 Therefore, every institution must have basic data and benchmarks proclaimed by the institution concerned.
 If you need help managing your data, then consider using spring cache for some extra help.